MicrosoftDocs/win32/desktop-src/FileIO/txf-basic-concepts.md

 A [*transacted reader*](glossary.md#fs-transacted-reader) refers to a transacted file handle opened with any permission that is a part of generic read access but is not part of generic write access.
 A *transacted reader* views a committed version of the file that existed at the time the file handle was opened.
 The transacted reader is isolated from the effects of transacted writers.
 This provides a consistent view of the file only for the life of the file handle and blocks non-transacted writers.

 > [!Note]
-> When a handle has been opened for modification with the [**CreateFileTransacted**](createfiletransacted.md) function, all subsequent opens of the file within that transaction—whether read-only or not—are converted by the system to be a transacted writer for the purposes of isolation and other transactional semantics.
+> When a handle has been opened for modification with the [**CreateFileTransacted**](/windows/win32/WinBase/nf-winbase-createfiletransacteda?branch=master) function, all subsequent opens of the file within that transaction whether read-only or not are converted by the system to be a transacted writer for the purposes of isolation and other transactional semantics.
 This means that subsequently, when a handle is opened for read-only access, the handle does not receive a view of the file prior to the start of the transaction; it receives the active transaction view of the file.

 A non-transacted file handle does not see any changes made within a transaction until the transaction is committed.
 The non-transacted file handle receives an isolated view that is similar to a transacted reader, but unlike a transacted reader, it receives the file update when a transacted writer commits the transaction.